-Federal UPDATED 2022 "Know Your Rights" Equal Employment Opportunity Poster (English)
+Federal UPDATED 2023 "Know Your Rights" Equal Employment Opportunity Poster (English) Required

 Most federal Equal Employment Opportunity laws apply to most employers with 15 or more employees.
 Other EEOC laws such as the Equal Pay Act (EPA) apply to virtually all employers.
 This "Know Your Rights" poster is required to be displayed by all covered companies.
 The Americans with Disabilities Act (ADA) further requires that this notice be displayed in a handicap-accessible area.